syslog-ng/syslog-ng/modules/python-modules/syslogng/modules/hypr/README.md

   bearer_token: base64 encoded authentication token from Hypr
   page_size: number of results to return in a single page (optional - defaults to 100)
-  initial_hours: number of hours to search backward on initial fetch (optional - defaults to 4) application_skip_list - list of rpAppIds not to retrieve from Hypr (optional - defaults to 'HYPRDefaultApplication,HYPRDefaultWorkstationApplication') max_performance - Disables json parsing of message for timestamp extraction if True (optional - defaults to False)
+  initial_hours: number of hours to search backward on initial fetch (optional - defaults to 4) application_skip_list - list of rpAppIds not to retrieve from Hypr (optional - defaults to ['HYPRDefaultApplication', 'HYPRDefaultWorkstationApplication']) max_performance - Disables json parsing of message for timestamp extraction if True (optional - defaults to False)

 ### hypr-app-audit-trail()